 I have decided on some responses.

-First, endeavor to confuse disagreement with hate.
+First, endeavor not to confuse disagreement with hate.
 I have deeply held political beliefs and I have spent various personal resources in supporting them.
 But that does not excuse hating the “other side” or immediately deciding they are evil.
 Or even evil AND stupid.
-There is plenty of evil to go around in politics and not all of it is on the other side.
-That is just one example.
+There is plenty of evil to go around in politics and not all of it is on the “other” side.
+The “evil and stupid” is just one example.
 If you ever dehumanize a person you place your own humanity in jeopardy.
 And, in my belief system, this also damages your relationship with God.
+But it is also wrong if you subscribe to a humanist philosophy.

 Next, I choose to actively an intentionally resist the efforts of others, whether in my personal life or in national media (news and otherwise) to convince me that hating certain groups of people is OK.